ggarra13/mrv2/README.md

 ```

-Later, if you just want to build mrViewer quickly without running
+Later, if you just want to build mrv2 quickly without running
 through all the dependencies, run:

 ```
 ./runmeq.sh
 ```

-Later, to just build FLTK, tlRender and mrViewer, run;
+Later, to just build FLTK, tlRender and mrv2, run;

 ```
 ./runmet.sh